How to Navigate through TES

 • User Management

-• Export Options
+• Equivalency Export

 • Switch Account

-• Available to anyone with a TES account upon request (Contact Us), users can switch to another user's view of TES.
+• Switch to another user's view of TES.
 The same user rights set up under the home account apply to this additional account view.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.